ykwang20/Guardians_as_You_Fall/README.md

 Then enter the docker by `cd ./go1_gym_deploy/docker && sudo make run` .

 ### Deploy a Custom Model
+1. `cd unitree_legged_sdk`
-1. Export a TorchScript model of your custom model. `play.py` could accomplish this by setting `EXPORT_POLICY = True`.
+2. Export a TorchScript model of your custom model. `play.py` could accomplish this by setting `EXPORT_POLICY = True`.
-2. Write your control source code `source.cpp` to receive sensor data （filter the data if needed), inference, and perform action.
+3. Write your control source code `source.cpp` to receive sensor data （filter the data if needed), inference, and perform action.
 An example can be found here.
-3. Edit the `CMakeLists.txt`:
+4. Edit the `CMakeLists.txt`:
 ```
 cmake_minimum_required(VERSION 2.8.3)
 project(unitree_legged_sdk)